 Sexuality is about enjoying sexual pleasure with a lover.
 We experience sensual, emotional and erotic pleasure.
 A sex education should include a description of sexual techniques that may be used to pleasure men and women.
 These should differentiate between those techniques which assist with orgasm and those which provide sensual pleasure.
 We orgasm with a frequency dictated by our responsiveness.
 People of both sexes regardless of orientation have different sexual appetites.
 Ideally there’s a match of intellect, curiosity, imagination, sense of humour and concern for hygiene.

+There are three main categories of anatomy.
+The sex organ is involved in orgasm and the internal genital organs in reproduction.
+The erogenous zones relate to sensual pleasuring and may include any part of the body.
 Male and female erogenous zones are similar in anatomical terms.
 They include the labia or the length of the penis, either side of the labia or the testicles, the entrance to the vagina or the base of the penis, the perineum and the anus.
-For a man there is also the prostate gland inside the anus.
-Both sexes can enjoy being stroked or kissed on the mouth, nipples, ear lobes, neck, back and feet with varying pleasure depending on the person.
+For a man there is also the prostate gland next to the rectum.
+Both sexes can enjoy being stroked or kissed on the mouth, nipples, ear lobes, neck, back and feet with varying pleasure depending on the individual.